 Flagging Inapplicable Revisions

 Typically, a lifecycle state that is set to be hidden (Visible in Vault panels option disabled) will also be made inapplicable (Allowed to be used in designs option also disabled).
 For example, a revision of a component that is currently Depracated or Obsolete should have no place on the latest design spin!
 Hiding revisions of Items that have entered such states is one thing - if you can't see a component for example, you can't place it.
-But you may already be using instances of such Item Revisions in a design, or inadvertently placed an inapplicable revision of a component by virtue of having shown hidden revisions whilst browsing!
+But you may already be using instances of such Item Revisions in a design.
+Or, even inadvertently placed an inapplicable revision of a component by virtue of having shown hidden revisions whilst browsing!

 Not to worry.
 Aside from catching Component Item Revisions that are in inapplicable states upon compilation (see next section), you can manually interrogate the applicability of Item Revisions (components and managed sheets) directly in the workspace.
 This is achieved through the Properties panel, when browsing the item's properties, or through use of the Item Manager.